tehpsalmist/ng-tailwindcss/readme.md

 ## Quick and Dirty (for new projects only!)

-After starting your new ng-cli project:d
+After starting your new ng-cli project:

   ```
   npm i ng-tailwindcss -g